lawrencejbho/full-stack-habit-tracker/README.md

 ## Key Features
 * Habits
-* Habit Tracking can be done using a counter, entered in manually, using pomodoro timers, or clicking on a specific date for the habit's contribution graph
+* Habit Tracking can be done using a counter, entered in manually, using pomodoro timers, or clicking on a specific date for the habit's yearly graph
-* Github style Contribution Graphs per habit
+* Github like habit trakcing graphs per habit
 * O-Auth, which allows sign in via Google, Facebook, or LinkedIn

 ### OAuth